 Microsoft have always had a hand in the health business – and they recently got in to the fitness hardware side of things too.
 The first Band was a great device and the new Band 2 improves it in all areas?
-Here’s my first impressions…
+Here’s our first impressions…

 The Microsoft Band is a great fitness tracker – due in large part to the vast array of sensors contained within it.
 The Band features an optical heart rate sensor, accelerometer, gyrometer, GPS sensor, microphone, light sensor, galvanic skin response sensor, UV sensor, skin temperature sensor and a capacitive sensor.